RichardBradley/liquibase.github.com/documentation/maven.md

 ## Configuration and Usage ##

-Configuration of the plugin is done via the <plugins> section of the pom.xml, specifying the configuration and execution phase to bind the plugin to.
+Configuration of the plugin is done via the `<plugins>` section of the pom.xml, specifying the configuration and execution phase to bind the plugin to.

 Each goal has its own configuration parameters, but some of which are common to other plugin goals, for more information on all the configuration parameters available for a specific goal click on the link to goal above.

 #### Paths to files ####
 As of version 1.6.1.0 of the Maven plugin all files are resolved from the maven test classpath for the Maven project or an absolute path.
-This allows for [configuration property file](DatabaseChangeLog.html]]s to be present in other Maven artifacts (on the classpath) and able to be used to invoke liquibase on a database.
+This allows for [DatabaseChangeLogs](DatabaseChangeLog.html) to be present in other Maven artifacts (on the classpath) and able to be used to invoke liquibase on a database.

 #### Using Configuration Property Files ####